 - Nigella seeds are also called black cumin or kalonji.
 They have a slightly bitter, pungent flavor that balances the sweetness of cooked red cabbage.
 You can substitute them with sesame seeds.

 - Stock: Use vegetable stock or chicken stock.
-You can also use bouillon cubes dissolved in hot water.
+You can also use bouillon cubes and water.

 How To Make Red Cabbage Soup